 Technically, one can travel just about anywhere for a weekend break from Rome.
 The city has two airports on its outskirts, Fiumicino and Ciampino, and it’s possible to pick up cheap tickets to many European destinations.
-But considering that the best weekend getaways don’t involve hours’ worth of travel, there are a number of destinations that can easily be reached by car or public transport.
+Still, considering that the best weekend getaways don’t involve hours’ worth of travel, there are a number of destinations that can easily be reached by car or public transport.

 The Tuscan Maremma

 The Maremma is a region that has the incredible fortune of being both close to Rome and one of Tuscany’s most beautiful and secluded destinations.
 The area is extremely popular with Romans because it offers the perfect contrast to their bustling city.
 Towns in the Maremma are provincial hubs where medieval history and Renaissance traditions keep modernity at bay.
-Restaurants throughout are a taste of the cultura contadina – rural culture, recreated in dishes like rich acquacotta (a vegetable soup) and pappardelle al cinghiale (homemade pasta served with wild boar sauce).
+Restaurants throughout are a taste of the cultura contadina – rural culture – recreated in dishes like rich acquacotta (a vegetable soup) and pappardelle al cinghiale, homemade pasta served with wild boar sauce.

-The Cinque Terre might not be as famous as the Amalfi Coast, but at a mere four hours' drive from Rome, this coastline is no less beautiful.
+Cinque Terre might not be as famous as the Amalfi Coast, but at a mere four hours' drive from Rome, this coastline is no less beautiful.
 Its nickname, the Italian Riviera, conjures up images of romantic walks and its five towns, Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore, never fail to enchant with their brightly coloured villas and incredible seaside vistas.

-Like the Amalfi Coast, the towns of the Cinque Terre are built on steep cliffs, so their terraces hover over the ocean below.
-Roads are rare on the coastline, which is fine considering that most tourists come to the Cinque Terre to walk the world-famous Sentiero Azzurro trail and admire the UNESCO heritage national park that connects its towns.
+Like the Amalfi Coast, the towns of Cinque Terre are built on steep cliffs, so their terraces hover over the ocean below.
+Roads are rare on the coastline, which is fine considering that most tourists come to Cinque Terre to walk the world-famous Sentiero Azzurro trail and admire the UNESCO heritage national park that connects its towns.

 When it comes to winter sports, do as the Romans do and head to Abruzzo.
 Located an hour and a half’s drive east of Rome, Abruzzo has plenty of mountains to choose from.
 Naturally, they’re not as impressive as their cousins in the Alps, but they are perfect for a quick chalet break, especially if one is on the slopes for fun.